Sterile tanks for aseptic storage: properties and special features

 Applications of sterile tanks

-Sterile tanks are used in various industries, especially where hygiene and product safety have the highest priority:
+Sterile tanks are used in various industries, especially where hygiene and product safety have top priority:

-Behälter KG constantly stocks a wide range of used sterile tanks, from small 500 litre sterile tanks to sterile tanks with a capacity of up to 40,000 litres.
-Used sterile tanks often come from well-known large dairies or food companies, where they are taken out of service due to production relocations or closures.
-Used sterile tanks and aseptic containers are available immediately and do not require a long delivery time.
-They are also significantly cheaper than a comparable new purchase, which minimises the investment risks.
-Many used sterile tanks are equipped with high-quality sterile fittings, magnetic stirrers and other practical features.
-The history of use can be traced thanks to the documentation that is usually available.
-On request, we can also offer a crack test of the product interior for all our used sterile tanks.
-Before you decide to purchase a used sterile tank, you can see the quality of our products for yourself at our central warehouse in Bremen.
+Behälter KG consistently carries a broad range of used sterile tanks, from small 500-liter sterile vessels to sterile tanks with capacities of up to 40,000 liters.
+Used sterile tanks often come from renowned large dairies or food corporations, where they are decommissioned due to production relocations or shutdowns.
+Used sterile tanks and aseptic vessels are available immediately and do not require long lead times.
+They are also significantly more affordable than comparable new purchases, keeping investment risks low.
+Many used sterile tanks are equipped with high-quality sterile fittings, magnetic agitators, and other practical features.
+The documentation that is usually available allows the usage history to be traced.
+Upon request, we can also offer crack testing of the product interior for all our used sterile tanks.
+Before deciding to purchase a used sterile vessel, you can personally verify the quality of our products at our central warehouse in Bremen.

 Conclusion

-Sterile tanks are indispensable in the production and filling of various foods, beverages and pharmaceuticals.
-By pressurising the product area with sterile gases, storing under constant overpressure and using sophisticated cleaning and sterilisation processes, products with the highest hygiene requirements can be processed safely and without contamination.
-As an alternative to factory-new sterile tanks, there is also the option of utilising a wide selection of used sterile tanks, which involve a comparably low investment and short delivery times.
+Sterile tanks are indispensable for the production and filling of various foods, beverages, or pharmaceuticals.
+By supplying the product space with sterile gases, storing under constant overpressure, and using sophisticated cleaning and sterilization cycles, products with the highest hygiene requirements can be processed safely and without contamination.
+As an alternative to factory-new sterile tanks, you can also draw on a wide selection of used sterile tanks, which involve a comparatively low investment and short delivery times.